EVERY ENTRANT HAS A CHANCE OF WINNING £500

 This award recognises excellence in production of audio podcasts.
 Successful entries not only demonstrate the highest standards of communication and production, but also the use of engaging conversation, sound production techniques to reach, inform and engage with the audience.
 Efforts to ensure inclusion and representation are also encouraged to be outlined within the entry form.

-Running time: Between 30 to 90 seconds
+Running time: Up to three-minutes

 Complete programme or inserts, material not exceeding a running time of 30 minutes.